-Boarding houses are a type of housing which utilise small dwellings, shared facilities and are managed by a CHP in perpetuity to provide affordable housing dwellings.
+Boarding houses are a type of housing that utilises small dwellings, contain shared facilities and are managed by a CHP in perpetuity, to provide affordable housing dwellings.
 This is a legally defined housing typology.
-Co-living housing utilises small dwellings and shared facilities to provide dwellings at a cheaper rate (to both build and rent) than traditional high-density accommodation like a boarding house, however they a private form of housing.
+Coliving housing utilises small dwellings and shared facilities to provide dwellings at a cheaper rate (to both build and rent) than traditional high-density accommodation like a boarding house, but are a private form of housing.
 As such, they can be owned and managed by private individuals or companies and have no affordability requirement.